 - Invasiveness: Because epidural stimulation requires surgery, you should also expect the general risks that come with any surgical procedure like infections or bleeding.

 - No Guarantees: Although promising, the mechanisms behind electrical stimulation for spinal cord injury have yet to be fully understood.
 Not everyone will experience the same results.
-Sometimes you can have a successful trial, but fail to experience the same results longterm.

 - Discomfort: You may feel some discomfort from the stimulator itself or the electric currents it emits.

 Research and technologies for epidural stimulation are continuously developing, so there’s no doubt that a bright future lies ahead for spinal cord injury patients.